helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 Added features to the mobile app:

-* People coordination: For people who also have the app, ping people about locations that they have come into contact with that have people who have fallen ill.
+* App will notify people if they have been in contact with a region that has had coronavirus (by quering the database) since the last time they have checked in.
+After this, they can mark "cleaned", which will reset the corona tracking counter.
 * Business coordination : For locations that have their addresses publicly listed on google/yelp, send out emails/texts to those people.